vaishnavi5627/CODSOFT/README.md

 *This is a simple and biginner-friendly command-line TO-DO-List application built using python.
 *It allows users to manage their tasks by adding,vieving,and removing them interactively.

-#FEATURES
+#FEATURES:
-*Add new task
+Add new task.
-*View all existing or adding task list
+View all existing or adding task list.
-*Remove task from task list
+Remove task from task list'
-*Easy to understand
+Easy to understand.

-#TECHNOLOGIES USED
+#TECHNOLOGIES USED:
 *Language:python

-#HOW TO RUN
+#HOW TO RUN:
-1.make sure python is installed or not on your system 2.Or use vs code also
+1.make sure python is installed or not on your system.
+2.Or use vs code also.
-3.Open a terminal in project directory
+3.Open a terminal in project directory.
 4.Run the script:
 ....bash
 python to-do-list.py